Victoria has the most reliable power supply in Australia, but sometimes power outages do occur. Power outages can be caused by:

 Your local council

-Contact your local council website if you need information on emergency services available in your area, particularly if you are elderly, disabled or need special help.
+Visit your local council website if you need information on emergency services available in your area, particularly if you are:

 Restoring power supply

 If the power outage is caused by a fault with the poles and wires, your electricity distribution company will work to restore power as quickly as possible.